Compliance

 How to Keep a Mileage Log

-As a business, you need a mileage log that is accurate and complies with IRS rules.
+As a business, you need a vehicle mileage log that is accurate and complies with IRS rules.
 Here are a few things to keep in mind:

 • The IRS requires that mileage be recorded within a reasonable amount of time.
 It’s a good rule of thumb to have employees contemporaneously record their mileage at the start and end of each trip.